sap-tutorials/Tutorials/tutorials/mlb-hxe-tensorflow-iris/mlb-hxe-tensorflow-iris.md

 ## Details
 ### You will learn

-  - How to build and deploy a TensorFlow Deep Neural Network Classifier for the Iris dataset and then integrate it with SAP HANA, express edition
+During this tutorial, you will learn how to build and deploy a TensorFlow Deep Neural Network Classifier for the Iris dataset and then integrate it with SAP HANA, express edition.

 As part of the [TensorFlow models repository](https://github.com/tensorflow/models), you can find the script for a simple Deep Neural Network using the Iris dataset for classification.